 A deal can begin at two points, with a Customer or a Trader/Structurer/Marketer.

-A Customer may want to buy or sell or have some other business idea that needs to be met.
+A Customer may want to buy or sell or have some other business objective that needs to be met.
 The Customer’s first step would be to contact a Trader or Structurer or Marketer.

-A Trader/Structurer/Marketer may want to buy or sell or have some other business idea that needs to be met.
+A Trader/Structurer/Marketer may want to buy or sell or have some other business objective that needs to be met.
 Their first step would be to contact a Customer with a deal proposal.

 The customer and the Trader/Structurer/Marketer then negotiate price, volume, location, timing, and any necessary terms and conditions for the deal.
 Once the Customer and the Trader/Structurer/Marketer have come to terms on a deal, the deal moves into logistics.